JohnOmernik/maprtesla/README.md

 TESLA_FULL_DATA_SECS            # This is the interval to pull the full data (non-streaming) data from car (Defaults to 120 seconds)
 TESLA_REFRESH_SECS              # This is the interval in which when the time remaining on the token is below, it will request a new token from Tesla.
 (Defaults to 50,000 seonds)
 TESLA_HTTP_TIMEOUT_SECS         # This is the timeout we set on the streaming protocol.
 If we don't see data in this time, we reconnect.
 (Defaults to 30 seconds)
+TESLA_STDOUT_INTERVAL           # This is the interval where it prints a success message at (Just to let you know things are happening) it defaults to 1800 seconds (30 minutes)